 The Best Destinations Around the World for Disabled Travellers

 Holidays require an extra level of planning and preparation when you have a disability, but don’t let that stop you from traveling.
 The extra research will be worth it when you’re seeing the sights and learning about a completely different country.
-There’s nothing quite like experiencing a destination for yourself, but hopefully, our guide will help you narrow it down.
+There’s nothing quite like experiencing a destination for yourself, but hopefully, this guide about the best destinations around the world for disabled travellers will help you narrow it down.

 Barcelona is reasonably flat and the roads and pavements are smooth, so it’s ideal for wheelchair users who fancy a European city break.